Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers

 \subsection{Scale separation and coupling length}

-In the preceding section, we demonstrated that sufficiently strong interionic friction can tightly couple the ions, preventing relative drifts.
-As explained there, in reality such friction represents anomalous momentum transfer between ions via scattering off plasma turbulence.
+In section \ref{friction}, we demonstrated that sufficiently strong collective inter-ionic friction can tightly couple the ions, preventing relative drifts, when binary collisions fail to do so.
+As explained there, in reality, such friction represents anomalous momentum transfer between ions via scattering off plasma turbulence.
 Such momentum transfer occurs on microscopic scales, but the actual length scale is unclear at present.
-In \citet{Arno_plasma_filaments} it has been shown, by means of PIC simulations, that in a single-ion RRMS, where positrons are present, the anomalous coupling length scales as $l_c \sim 10^5 \mathcal{M}^{1/2} (\gamma_u/10)^{-1} l_p$, where $\mathcal{M}$ is the pair multiplicity, $\gamma_u$ the shock Lorentz factor and $l_p$ the proton skin depth defined below.
+In \citet{Arno_plasma_filaments} it has been shown, by means of PIC simulations, that in a single-ion RRMS, where positrons are present, the anomalous coupling length scales as $l_c \sim 10^5 {M}^{1/2} (\gamma_u/10)^{-1} l_p$, where $M$ is the pair multiplicity, $\gamma_u$ the shock Lorentz factor and $l_p$ the proton skin depth defined below.
 For the typical densities expected in many exploding stellar systems (e.g., SNe, LGRB) $l_c$ has been shown to be much smaller than the shock width (by several orders of magnitude).
 This result is probably irrelevant to the Newtonian, multi-ion RMS studied here, as the plasma modes that dominate the turbulence are most likely different.
 However, it suggests that the anomalous coupling length may encompass thousands or even tens of thousands of skin depths.
 At the extreme densities of BNS merger ejecta, this may exceed the shock width, as we now show.

 To get a rough measure of the anticipated scale separation in RMS, we compare the Thomson length, $l_T = (\sigma_T n_{e,u})^{-1}$, with the proton skin depth at the same density, $l_p = c/\omega_p = (m_pc^2/4\pi e^2n_{e,u})^{1/2}$ \footnote{The skin depth of an individual ion beam $\alpha$ is related to the proton skin depth through: $l_\alpha = \sqrt{n_{e,u} A_\alpha/n_{\alpha,u}Z_\alpha^2}\, l_p \simeq l_p$.}.
 The upstream electron number density can be estimated upon assuming that all elements have $Z/A = 0.5$: